Flavorful, versatile, and super easy to make. This crockpot chili mac is going to be a surefire hit with everyone in the family.

 - Want to make it spicy?
 Sneak in some cayenne pepper or hot sauce to give it that fiery touch.

 - Don’t skimp on the toppings.
-Be generous with the cheese, green onions and sour cream to really take the flavors of this crockpot chili mac to the next level.
+Be generous with the cheese, green onions, and sour cream to take the flavors of this crockpot chili mac to the next level.

 - Want to make this dish healthier?
-Sneak in some veggies like bell peppers and boiled corn or even some cottage cheese if you want to.
-Also remember to use low sodium beef broth, or even better- use homemade beef broth.
+Sneak in some veggies like bell peppers and boiled corn or cottage cheese if you want to.
+Also, remember to use low-sodium beef broth or, even better, homemade beef broth.

 - Want your chili mac to have more intense flavors?
-Spend a few extra minutes in the kitchen browning the garlic and the onions and then following the rest of the recipe as is.
+Spend a few extra minutes in the kitchen browning the garlic and the onions and then following the rest of the recipe.

 Serving Ideas & Suggestions

 This classic comfort food recipe needs no companion.
 It can be a complete meal in itself, but if you’re really looking to take things up a notch, here are a few ideas to get you going.